Ilocos Norte National High School: History

 During the Japanese occupation of the Philippines Girls and Boys were segregated into two separate buildings known as the Boy's High School and the Girl's High School, but after some time it was destroyed, the source of which is unknown.
 However, with the aid of the United States under the Rehabilitation Act of 194 the destroyed building was rehabilitated.

 During its early years of its existence, the school was administered by America, the first of which was a man named George Summers who later married the former Julia Agcaoili and the last American was Muilenberg.
 From thence on the position was held by Filipinos, Jose Aguila held the position from 1936 until 1937.

 The first alumnus of the school to be had by his alma mater is Fermin Montano.

-Arsenio A. Pascua enjoy's the honor and distinction of being the last principal of Ilocos Norte High School and the first principal of Ilocos Norte National High School he also has the longest rendered service.
-Ten years exactly by July 1, 1967.
+Arsenio A. Pascua was the last principal of Ilocos Norte High School and the first principal of Ilocos Norte National High School.
+He was also its longest serving, holding the position for ten years ending July 1, 1967.